 Essential Paris Facts for Travelers – The Information You Need

 Located in north-central France, Paris is a relatively small city covering a mere 40 square miles (105 square kilometres).
-The population of Paris is a around two million people, although that of the surrounding urban area is much greater.
+The population of Paris is around two million people, although that of the surrounding urban area is much greater.
 Paris is the country's largest city and the most densely populated city in Europe.
-From a bird's-eye perspective, Paris is almost circular in shape and is contained by the Périphérique, a ring road built on top of the site of former city walls.
+From a bird's-eye perspective, Paris is almost circular in shape and is contained by the Périphérique, a ring road built on the site of former city walls.

 line